usamasShk/usamasShk/README.md

 ## 👨‍💻 Profile

-AI Engineer specializing in Computer Vision, focused on building scalable and intelligent visual systems with a strong foundation in Computer Science.
-My work centers on developing efficient vision pipelines and creating vision-based interfaces that are reliable, scalable, and high-performing using modern architectures.
+AI Engineer, focused on building scalable and intelligent  systems with a strong foundation in Computer Science.
+My work centers on developing efficient  pipelines and creating vision-based interfaces that are reliable, scalable, and high-performing using modern architectures.

-Experienced in building end-to-end AI applications that transform visual data into meaningful insights and real-world solutions.
-Passionate about advancing visual intelligence to solve complex real-world challenges.
+Experienced in building end-to-end AI applications that transform  data into meaningful insights and real-world solutions.
+Passionate about advancing  intelligence to solve complex real-world challenges.
 Open to new opportunities and collaborations in the field of technology.

 I enjoy transforming ideas from **theory → code → impact**.